fhoedemakers/pico-infonesPlus/README.md

 # pico-infonesPlus
 A NES (Nintendo Entertainment System) emulator for the [Raspberry PI Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) and [Adafruit feather RP2040 DVI](https://www.adafruit.com/product/5710) with SD card and menu support.
 Uses HDMI for display.

+The emulator used is  [Infones by Jay Kumogata](https://github.com/jay-kumogata/InfoNES) which was ported to the [Raspberry Pi Pico by Shuichi Takano](https://github.com/shuichitakano/pico-infones) with changes done by me to accomodate the SD card menu.

+In stead of flashing a NES rom to the Pico using picotool, you create a FAT32 formatted SD card and copy your NES roms on to it.
+It is possible to organize your roms into different folders.
+Then insert the SD Card into the card slot.
+Needless to say you must own all the roms you put on the card.

+A menu is added to the emulator, which reads the roms from the SD card and shows them on screen for the user to select,  flash and play.

-You can use it with these RP2040 boards:
+You can use it with these RP2040 boards and configurations:

 - Raspberry Pi Pico.
 Requires one of these addons:
   - [Pimoroni Pico DV Demo Base](https://shop.pimoroni.com/products/pimoroni-pico-dv-demo-base?variant=39494203998291) hdmi add-on board.
-For use with an USB gamecontroller or optional a legacy NES controller.
+For use with an USB gamecontroller or a legacy NES controller.
 (NES controller port requires soldering)
   - Breadboard and
     - [Adafruit DVI Breakout For HDMI Source Devices](https://www.adafruit.com/product/4984)
     - [Adafruit Micro-SD breakout board+](https://www.adafruit.com/product/254).

-    For use with an USB gamecontroller or optional a legacy NES controller.
+    For use with an USB gamecontroller or a legacy NES controller.
 (No soldering requirerd)

   - A custom printed circuit board designed by [@johnedgarpark](https://twitter.com/johnedgarpark). (requires soldering) A NES or SNES controller port can be added to this PCB.
 Can also be used with an USB gamecontroller.

 - Adafruit Feather RP2040 with DVI (HDMI) Output Port.
-For use with an USB gamecontroller or optional a legacy NES controller, or even a WII classic controller.
+For use with an USB gamecontroller or a legacy NES controller, or even a WII classic controller.
 Requires these addons:
   - Breadboard
   - SD reader  (choose one below)
     - [Adafruit Micro-SD breakout board+](https://www.adafruit.com/product/254).